FreeSwitch / FusionPBX support

 You do not need to include any dial-plan, as actions work directly.

 In QueueMetrics, you also need to enter the "External Reference ID" identifier in the Agent (and possibly Queue) page, as this code will be used to generate ESL login/logoff commands.
-The external reference for queues and agents is easily found by running uniloader pbxinfo fusionpbx, as explained in PbxInfo for FusionPBX.
+The external reference for queues and agents is easily found and can be uploaded automatically to QM by running uniloader pbxinfo fusionpbx, as explained in PbxInfo for FusionPBX.